- Download our Moving to Mexico Guide (PDF)

-Expats looking for accommodation in Mexico will find that the selection is plentiful and varied.
-New arrivals should be able to find a comfortable place to stay in Mexico and quite likely one that is spacious and well-suited to their needs.
+Expats looking for accommodation in Mexico will have a varied selection to choose from.
+New arrivals should be able to find, without too much hassle, a home that is comfortable, spacious and well-suited to their needs.

-The process of finding accommodation in Mexico can nevertheless be tricky, and expats will want to acquaint themselves with the property market before making a final housing decision.
+Still, the process of finding accommodation in Mexico can sometimes be tricky, and expats will want to acquaint themselves with the property market before making a final decision on where to live.

 Types of accommodation in Mexico

+Mexico, being one of the world's largest countries, has a wide array of accommodation options, varying wildly in style, size, quality and price, to match its diverse climate, landscapes and terrains.
 Urban housing in Mexico is considerably more expensive than that in rural areas.
-This price difference does not translate into better quality accommodation, so expats should assess all factors before committing to a property.
+This price difference does not always translate into better quality accommodation, so expats should assess all factors before committing to a property.

 Finding accommodation in Mexico

-The internet is a great resource for finding rental accommodation.
-Expats can find plenty of online listings by entering "bienes raices en" followed by the area in which they intend to live, as the search term.
+As with most things today, the internet is a great resource for finding rental accommodation.
+Expats can find plenty of online listings by entering 'bienes raices en' followed by the area in which they intend to live.

 Landlords will usually try to take advantage of expats who don’t speak Spanish.
-Thorough market research should be conducted to get a feel for prices in the desired area, and each property should be inspected carefully; for example, expats should turn on the taps, switch on the lights, flush the toilets and check for damp.
+Thorough market research should be conducted to get a feel for prices in the desired area, and each property should be inspected carefully; for example, expats should turn on the taps, switch on the lights, flush the toilets and check for damp walls and ceilings.